 You may be surprised by the variety of on-demand apps that have online appointment scheduling as one of their core features.
-Just look at Seamless, TaskRabbit, ShortCut, Squire, and, surprisingly, even Uber.
-Appointment scheduling makes it much easier and more convenient for people to find and connect with professionals.
-Booking appointments online has become a breakthrough feature for health insurance companies like Oscar, driving sales and virality.
+Just look at Seamless, TaskRabbit, Squire, and even Uber.
+Booking appointments online has also become a breakthrough feature for health insurance companies like Oscar, driving sales and virality.

 These procedures are time-consuming and often lead to mistakes or even monetary losses.
-More than that, by staying offline, companies are missing out on a giant piece of the cake: online bookings allow businesses to get a significant revenue increase and a more stable client flow.
+Moreover, by staying offline, companies are missing out on a giant piece of the cake: Online bookings allow businesses to get a significant revenue increase and a more stable customer flow.

 [Statistics of booking online during vs after working hours]

-As you can see in the graphic above, by simply allowing users to book online when business hours are over, businesses can expect a revenue increase of 30% to 45%, depending on the industry.
-But scheduling appointments online is not a single feature.
+As you can see in the graphic above based on findings by industry experts from Pingup, by simply allowing users to book online when business hours are over, businesses can expect a revenue increase of 30 to 45 percent, depending on the industry.
+But online appointment scheduling isn’t one single feature.
 It’s a complex solution that:

-streamlines the management of clients, employees, and appointments
+- streamlines the management of customers, employees, and appointments

 [Adding and editing services in Simply Book]

-Guest bookings, in which a user enters their name and an email address or phone number but doesn’t create a profile.
-With this method, users have to enter their contact details every time they book an appointment
+Guest bookings.
+A user enters their name and an email address or phone number but doesn’t create a profile.
+With this method, users have to enter their contact details every time they book an appointment.

 [Adding a group class in Acuity Scheduling]